Appeals FAQs

 When the Tribunal contacts you to say that the appeal has been accepted, you will receive an attachment explaining what you need to do and when, as well as giving you guidance on how to contact them and so on.
 Whilst all of it is important, you should take particular note of the Key Timing Chart and the deadlines set out in it.

 The first date is the LA response date – this will tell you if the LA now agrees with you or not.
-The other important dates to put in your diary are all those that apply to you… such as any additional evidence, whether any witnesses will be attending, and so on.
+The other important dates to put in your diary are all those that apply to you… such as Final Evidence, whether any witnesses will be attending, and so on.

-What happens if I do not hear the LA response by the date given by the tribunal?
+What happens if I do not receive the LA’s response by the date given by the tribunal?

-If you do not hear from the LA by the deadline in your Key Timings chart, then contact the Tribunal and let them know.
+If you do not hear from the LA by the deadline in your Key Timings chart, contact the LA as well as the Tribunal and let them know.
 Don’t forget to use your reference number to do this so that you can see what appeal is being referred to.

 What happens if I move to another LA during an appeal?